ahmedabdalkaderr/cartify/README.md

 ## Authentication Strategy

 1. Authentication Workflow:

--Registration/Login: Users register and log in, receiving a JWT upon successful authentication.
+Registration/Login: Users register and log in, receiving a JWT upon successful authentication.

--Token Storage: The JWT is stored securely (e.g., in local storage) on the client side.
+Token Storage: The JWT is stored securely (e.g., in local storage) on the client side.

--Request Authorization: For each request, the JWT is sent in the HTTP headers to verify the user's identity and permissions.
+Request Authorization: For each request, the JWT is sent in the HTTP headers to verify the user's identity and permissions.

--Role-Based Access Control: The server checks the JWT and user role to ensure that the user can perform the requested actions.
+Role-Based Access Control: The server checks the JWT and user role to ensure that the user can perform the requested actions.

 3. User Roles and Actions:

--Admin: Add, view, modify, and delete users and vendors.
+Admin: Add, view, modify, and delete users and vendors.

--Customers: View current products and manage their shopping cart details (add, view, modify, delete items).
+Customers: View current products and manage their shopping cart details (add, view, modify, delete items).

--Vendors: Add, view, modify, and delete their products.
+Vendors: Add, view, modify, and delete their products.